devflowinc/ruby-sdk/docs/ChunkApi.md

 Update Chunk By Tracking Id

 Update Chunk By Tracking Id  Update a chunk by tracking_id.
 This is useful for when you are coordinating with an external system and want to use the tracking_id to identify the chunk.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples